1. What is Kentucky Foreign LLC Registration?

 The registration process authorizes your existing LLC to conduct business in Kentucky without creating a separate Kentucky LLC.

-4. Kentucky foreign LLC name rules
+4. Kentucky Foreign LLC name rules

-Kentucky does not require a foreign LLC to reserve its name before filing for authority to transact business.
+Kentucky does not require a Foreign LLC to reserve its name before filing for authority to transact business.
 However, the LLC name must comply with Kentucky naming standards and be distinguishable from other business entities registered with the Kentucky Secretary of State.

 - Must contain the words Limited Liability Company or an abbreviation such as LLC or L.L.C.